 Silence Is Certainly Not Golden

 Invest for the future.
 In situations like this the rational can seem irrational.
 There’s an old saying that goes, “When times are good you should advertise.
 When times are bad you must advertise.”
-Studies on response to downturns have shown companies that reduced brand marketing budgets by 50% for a full year before ramping back up required twice that time to regain market share.
-Conversely, businesses that increase marketing activities during a downturn can triple market share in the same period of time during the recovery.
+There are consequences associated with pulling the marketing plug.
+Companies that reduced brand marketing budgets for an extended period of time before ramping back up suffered setbacks to customer relationships, sales, profits, and market share.
+Conversely, businesses that increase marketing activities during a downturn can see increases to all of these both during the downturn and continuing into the recovery.

 Marketing during a crisis does not preclude taking necessary fiscal precautions.
 It does discourage silence.
 To borrow a timely nugget of investment wisdom, selling out in a downturn just locks in losses.
 A study that came out on the heels of the 2009 Great Recession took a look back as far as the 1920s for some perspective on this question.